Who are we?

 We are a group of families and single adults ranging from ages nineteen to sixty.
 We live in Arlington, Winchester, Woburn, Waltham, and other Boston suburbs.
 Our occupations and backgrounds range, but we have in common our gratitude for the Good Shepherd who pulled us out of all kinds of trouble and into his flock.

 Many of us have roots in the historic restoration movement.
 Like our forefathers, we desire to be Christians only, but do not consider ourselves to be the only Christians!
 We do not align ourselves with any denomination, but desire to be united with all those who are serious about following Jesus.
-We are committed to working with our brothers and sisters around the world to advance the Kingdom of God.
+We are committed to and are actively working with our brothers and sisters around the world to advance the Kingdom of God.